MozeBaltyk/Rkub/README.md

 - Some flexibility about path with the possibility to build and install on a choosen path.

-- Admin user (by default 'kuberoot') on first controller node with some admin tools.
+- Admin user (by default 'kuberoot') on first controller node with some admin tools (k9s, helm).

 - Nerdctl as complement of containerd to handle oci-archive.

 - K9S on first controller for admin purpose.

-- Firewalld settings if firewalld running.

 - Uninstall playbook to cleanup (and maybe reinstall if needed).